Access Services

 What if my existing documentation does not meet the above guidelines?

-Submit what you have for review to the Access Services Advisor.
+Submit what you have for review to the Access Advisor.
 You may be able to receive provisional accommodations while additional documentation is being obtained.
 If additional documentation is needed, the Access Services can work with you and the diagnostician to clarify what information is needed.
 If you do not currently have a health care provider that can update documentation, the coordinator can help you identify local providers who may be able to help.

 What if I do not have any documentation for my disability and/or health condition?